Pradumnasaraf/DevOps/docs/networking/introduction.md

 ### URL (Uniform Resource Locator)

-A unique identifier is used to locate a resource on the Internet.
-Lilke HTML, JS files.
+A URL is a unique identifier used to locate a resource on the internet, such as an HTML page, image, or API endpoint.

 ### URL Breakdown

 <p align="center"><img src="https://user-images.githubusercontent.com/51878265/206189760-ea426560-0d3c-4c5f-a8c4-b4f7c9d6f106.png"></img></p>

-- Generally, the URL doesn't contains a port number in the string because it is by default.
-For eg, `google.com` or `google.com:443`
+- A URL often omits the port when the default port is implied.
+For example, `https://google.com` usually means port `443`.

 ### IP Address